 EASY GETAWAY FROM Baltimore; Boston; Charleston, S.C.; Columbus, Ohio; Hartford, CT; Louisville, Ky.; Nashville; New York City; Providence.

 Memorial Day weekend in Las Vegas is one of the busiest times of the year, along with New Year's Eve.
 Parties held around the resorts' elaborate pools are the big event, and become daylight nightclubs with DJs, drink carts, bottle service, cabanas, and more.
-To get in on the action, grab a chaise at the Venus Pool Club at Caesars Palace (ladies always get in free, while admission is $20 for men who enter before 1 p.m.
-Friday thru Sunday or $30 if you're not a guest at the hotel) or stop by the swanky Tropicana Pool at The Tropicana Las Vegas—admission is free for hotel guests and just $10 for non-guests, so don't miss out!
+To get in on the action, grab a chaise at the Venus Pool Club at Caesars Palace (guests always get in free, while admission is $25 if you're not staying at the hotel) or stop by the swanky Tropicana Pool at The Tropicana Las Vegas—admission is free for hotel guests, $20 for non-guests and $10 for locals, so don't miss out!
 Feeling gutsy?
-Take a spin on The High Roller at Caesars Palace, a giant Ferris wheel similar to The London Eye, sure to give you the best views in Vegas (daytime tickets from $26.95 per person; nighttime tickets from $36.95 per person).
+Take a spin on The High Roller at Caesars Palace, a giant Ferris wheel similar to The London Eye, sure to give you the best views in Vegas (daytime tickets from $23 per person; nighttime tickets from $36.95 per person).

 EASY GETAWAY FROM Los Angeles; San Francisco.

-Don't miss the largest flea market in the Midwest, Gypsy Caravan, an annual Memorial Day event organized for the 43rd year by the St. Louis Symphony Volunteer Association.
-General admission between 9 a.m. and 5 p.m. is $10; Early Bird tickets for early access to sales between 7 a.m. and 9 a.m. are $20; a special ticket that includes access the night before and all day admission on Memorial Day is available for $30.
+Don't miss the largest flea market in the Midwest, Gypsy Caravan, an annual Memorial Day event organized for the 44th year by the St. Louis Symphony Volunteer Association.
+General admission between 9 a.m. and 5 p.m. is $10; Early Bird tickets for early access to sales between 7 a.m. and 9 a.m. are $20; Early Bird tickets for early access to sales between 7 a.m. and 9 a.m. are $20.

 EASY GETAWAY FROM Chicago; Cincinnati; Kansas City, MO.; Memphis.

 Contrary to popular belief, Atlantic City was not hit hard by Hurricane Sandy back in 2012 and was actually back on its feet within a week of the storm—in fact the area still continues to bounce back post-Sandy with new openings and events along its iconic stretch of New Jersey coastline.
 Steel Pier, Atlantic City's popular oceanside amusement park, debuted eight new rides in 2013.
-Outside Atlantic City, check out the 30th annual Wildwoods International Kite Festival, the largest in North America, Friday thru Monday, an event that starts Friday at 9 p.m. with a beachfront illuminated night kite fly on Rio Grande Avenue.
-There's a lot going on in The Wildwoods this Memorial Day Weekend, including a Boardwalk Craft Show Saturday and Sunday, a free concert on Sunday, and a Memorial Day parade Saturday at 4 p.m. commemorating the 5th anniversary of the Vietnam Veterans Memorial Wall in Wildwood and the 40th anniversary of the end of the Vietnam War.
-A candlelight vigil will also be held Saturday at sunset at the Wildwood Vietnam Veterans Memorial Wall on Burke Avenue, just outside Fox Park, where families can enjoy free entertainment following the ceremony.
+Outside Atlantic City, check out the 31st annual Wildwoods International Kite Festival, the largest in North America, Friday thru Monday, an event that starts Friday at noon with the "Unlocking of the Ocean" media event.
+There's a lot going on in The Wildwoods this Memorial Day Weekend, including a Boardwalk Craft Show Saturday and Sunday, and a free concert on Sunday.

 EASY GETAWAY FROM Philadelphia; New York City; Baltimore; Washington D.C.